Skip to main content

 • “For starters, the gameplay is generally better than the gameplay in Little Nightmares 3, and at times has more depth than any mainline game.”

-• “Stealth also has a big focus; the big 3 chapters have stealth as their core gameplay loop, ending with a chase to break tension, just like LN1 and LN2.”
+• “Stealth also has a big focus, the big 3 chapters have stealth as its core gameplay loop, ending things with a chase to break tension, just like LN1 and LN2.”

-• “Not to mention that they put all this on the shoulders of developers with almost no experience in game development, which is noticeable in the crooked mechanics, untested moments, excessively dark places (where you can fall), bugs, lack of hand models, and non-disableable hood that always crops half the screen even when standing still.
-The game feels like a purely attraction and is 8 years late.”
+• “Not to mention that they put all this on the shoulders of developers with almost no experience in game development, which is noticeable in the crooked mechanics, a bunch of untested moments, excessively dark places (where you can fall), bugs, lack of hand models, and the non-disableable hood that crops half the screen even when standing still.
+The game feels 8 years late and is more of a short attraction than a major VR project.”

 • story